My Philosophy of Leadership

 I am unendingly curious about humans and their stories.
 My curiosity is behind why I love books so much.
 Curiosity is behind why I spent a career building products.
 Curiosity is behind my choice to become a coach.

 As a coach, I want to hear other people’s stories and then help them tell those stories back to themselves and others in a way that they will be seen, heard, and valued for their offering to the world.
 To do this I employ deep listening and try to ask more questions than I speak opinions.
 This way of being will push people out of their comfort zones at times and will force us to challenge ourselves to think in new ways and consider new ideas.
-This is innovation and I believe curiosity and innovation are at the heart of the change we each want in our lives.
+I believe curiosity is at the heart of the change we each want in our lives.

 Connection